NTNU-IDI/idatt1003-mappe-2024-dennismoe0/README.md

     - I use the name "Fridge", however for ease of use there is no moral issue using it for storing items such as cooking oil or popcorn.

-2. The food fist menu: Where you can add, remove and view the ingredients registered.
+2. The food list menu: Where you can add, remove and view the ingredients registered.

     - This is basically a registry of previously bought items/the items in "the store".
       - If you want to add an item not on this list, you need to create it first.